What to do When Your Mental Health is Drifting Away

-To interrupt this process, we must learn to take the stance of the inner witness by observing ourselves when we react (physically, mentally, and behaviorally), allowing ourselves to feel our emotions, and then detaching from our reactions so that we can gain perspective.
-When we can step back and impartially observe our physical symptoms, mental fixations, and habitual behaviors, then we have a choice on how to proceed.
-Disturbing events become opportunities to live out our values.
+The practices of mindfulness, self-compassion, and emotional regulation are the keys to skillfully navigating your environment when you get triggered.
+Interrupting the process of reactivity, begins with taking the stance of the inner witness by observing yourself when you react (physically, mentally, and behaviorally), allowing yourself to feel your emotions, and then detaching from your reactions so that you can gain perspective.
+When you can step back and impartially observe your physical symptoms, mental fixations, and habitual behaviors, then you have a choice in how to proceed.
+Disturbing events become opportunities to live out your values.

 This is where mindfulness, self-compassion, and emotional regulation come in.

 · Being mindful means paying attention in the moment, non-judgmentally, to your own process and that of others.